 Mrs Hussain is currently Chair of Governors at Lowfield Primary School and on the Governing board of Sheaf Trust.
 She has served as a governor for over 7 years and has extensive experience in recruitment and contributing to OFSTED inspections.
 As a governor, her focus has been primarily on safeguarding and online safety.

 Mrs Hussain believes passionately in the vision and values of Mercia School and is looking forward to making a positive contribution to the school and its governing body.

-Michael Farrelly is a lecturer in English Language at the University of Hull with experience of curriculum and module design at University level, of delivering high quality teaching and learning, and of assessment of student work.
+Michael Farrelly is a Senior Lecturer in English Language at the University of Hull with experience of curriculum and module design at University level, of delivering high quality teaching and learning, and of assessment of student work.
 He has experience of validating the degree programmes and governance structures of Higher Education institutions as an external reviewer.

 At the University of Hull, he also has experience of being on the Learning and Teaching Committee of the Department of English.
 In this role he oversaw programme redesign of the degrees on offer in the department and reviewed the process quality of module assessment and delivery.

-Mr Farrelly’s extensive experience in Higher Education settings qualifies him entirely to support Mercia School’s drive for social mobility and to see its pupils attend the very best universities in the world.
+Dr Farrelly’s extensive experience in Higher Education settings qualifies him entirely to support Mercia School’s drive for social mobility and to see its pupils attend the very best universities in the world.